|

 Notes

-content/tests/contains demo and compatibility pages that are intentionally kept out of the main navigation- apps/chat/ is a dynamic app and is separate from the Markdown content pipeline
+content/tests/contains demo and compatibility pages that are intentionally kept out of the main navigation- content/chat.md embeds the chat app through the normal content/template pipeline, with logic in system/apps/chat/

 - if you add new page filenames, NomadNet may need a restart before they appear, depending on its page refresh settings